|

 -

 The current interval setting for the push job.
-The interval setting specifies the
+The interval setting

 CONNECT repadmin/repadmin@CEL1.WORLD